 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing.

-The Sustained Shared Thinking and Emotional Wellbeing Scale (SSTEW) is part of the Curriculum and Intentional Quality Rating Scales, which have been designed to assess quality in all five of the child developmental domains.
-These scales include MOVERS, SSTEW, ECERS-R/E. All of these scales are interlinked and are designed using a similar format to enhance use.
+The Sustained Shared Thinking and Emotional Wellbeing Scale (SSTEW) is part of the Curriculum and Intentional Quality Rating Scales, designed to assess quality in all five of the child developmental domains.
+Other scales are MOVERS, SSTEW, ECERS-R/E. All of these scales are interlinked and designed using a similar format to enhance use.

 SSTEW specifically assesses quality of the environment and pedagogy in the social and emotional child developmental domains.
 It has five subscales:

 Program/practice descriptions and details: the SSTEW scale is designed to be used for research, self-evaluation and improvement, audit and regulation.
-Using the SSTEW scale alongside other environment scales (see below) gives users a more complete picture of what high-quality early childhood education and care can look like.
-It is aspirational in that it considers high quality pedagogy and practice.
+Using the SSTEW scale alongside other environment scales (see Description) gives users a more complete picture of what high-quality early childhood education and care can look like.
+It is aspirational in that it considers high-quality pedagogy and practice.

-Tools and systems: the SSTEW scale can be used alongside other environmental scales like ECERS-E and ECERS-R.
+Tools and systems: the SSTEW scale can be used alongside other environmental scales such as ECERS-E and ECERS-R.